Nevada Science Bowl

 Science Bowl competitions encourage student involvement in math and science activities, improve awareness of career options in science and technology, and provide an avenue of enrichment and reward for academic science achievement.

 The NNSA Nevada Field Office began the annual Nevada Science Bowl high school competition in 1991 with 19 teams competing.
-Today, more than 30 teams representing high schools from Nevada, California and Utah travel to Las Vegas to compete.
+Today, more than 30 teams representing high schools from Nevada and Utah travel to Las Vegas to compete.

 Competing teams from diverse backgrounds are comprised of four students, one alternate, and a teacher who serves as an advisor and coach.
 The competition consists of a round robin followed by a double elimination final.
 Students are quizzed in a fast-paced question-and-answer format similar to the television show Jeopardy.

 Questions are submitted by scientists from all of DOE's facilities as well as from other federal agencies and universities.

 To be eligible to compete in the Nevada Science Bowl high school competition, a student must be enrolled for the current school year in grades 9, 10, 11 or 12 at the team’s school, and be less than 20 years of age, or receive a special waiver from the DOE.

 No school or student group may compete in more than one regional competition, and students may compete on one team only.
 The Nevada Science Bowl coordinator determines if more than one team from a high school will be allowed to participate in the Nevada Science Bowl as well as the geographic area this regional competition will encompass.
 No more than two teams from one high school or student group may compete in a regional event.